Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations

-So far, the generators and the dimensions of the components look as their namesakes of $\fg(2)$ for $p>3$; however, the relations are different: To facilitate comparison with presentations in terms of Chevalley generators, set $H_i:=[X_i^+, X_i^-]$, i.e.,
+So far, the generators and the dimensions of the components look like their namesakes in $\fg(2)$ for $p>3$; however, the relations are different: To facilitate comparison with presentations in terms of Chevalley generators, set $H_i:=[X_i^+, X_i^-]$; i.e.,

-Clearly, $H_1$ is the central element of $\fg_0$; for its grading element we take $u_1\del_{u_1}$, see \cite{BGL1}.
+Clearly, $H_1$ is the central element of $\fg_0$; for its grading element we take $u_1\del_{u_1}$, see~\cite{BGL1}.